Hello all, it’s been 2 years since Peanut went blind how is she doing? I want to share our experience of living with a blind dog.

 I remember looking at John saying I’m in shock.
 The doctor has always been involved with Peanut’s care.
 And now that’s the best he has to offer?
 I knew I was going to reach out to our regular vet right away.

-By the way as this is happening, we are going through a major heatwave and our neighborhood had no power for five days.
+By the way, as this is happening, we are going through a major heatwave and our neighborhood had no power for five days.
 To say I am beyond not thinking during this is an understatement.
 John has always been the rational one in our relationship and thank goodness.

 *As an Amazon Associate and other Affiliate programs I earn from qualifying purchases*

 This post and photos may contain Amazon or other affiliate links.
-As an Amazon Associate and other Affiliates I earn from qualifying purchases.
+As an Amazon Associate and other Affiliate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 All opinions are my own

 Immediately, I loudly say no way are we taking Peanut to a hotel after this surgery.
 No way!